go-chi/jwtauth/README.md

 **NOTE:** `jwtauth` requires [v2.7.0](https://github.com/dgrijalva/jwt-go/tree/v2.7.0) of the `github.com/dgrijalva/jwt-go` dependency.
 Please make sure to vendor the correct version into your project.
+If you see `panic: interface conversion: interface {} is *jwt.Token, not *jwt.Token` error, you don't have the required version.
 There is a PR https://github.com/goware/jwtauth/pull/8 to support v3.0.0, and it's quite close, but it needs another review after recent updates to jwt-go.

 This package uses the new `context` package in Go 1.7 also used by `net/http`